Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Results

 \subsection{IPD}

-\textbf{IPD-Analytic}: In the analytic form of IPD, we show that Reciprocators are able to reach cooperative equilibria with all other baselines despite being only a first-order method using vanilla gradient descent [Table \ref{tab:ipd_results}].
-Although the Reciprocator is extorted by MFOS to small extent (-1.06 vs. -0.98, respectively), we emphasize that MFOS relies on extensive liberties such as the ability to observe thousands of parallel training runs and roll out new meta-policies against opponents that are repeatedly reset back to randomly initialized policies.
-Additionally, as explained in Section \ref{rr_influence}, stochastic policy rollouts allow the Reciprocator to influence opponent returns differently for different action sequences and provide a stronger learning signal, motivating additional experiments using sampled rollouts.
+\textbf{IPD-Analytic}: In the analytic form of IPD, we show that Reciprocators are able to reach cooperative equilibria with all other baselines, resisting exploitation by higher-order methods such as LOLA and MFOS despite being only a first-order method using vanilla gradient descent [Table \ref{tab:ipd_results}].
+Although the Reciprocator is extorted by MFOS to small extent (-1.06 vs. -0.98, respectively), we emphasize that MFOS relies on extensive liberties such as the ability to observe thousands of parallel training runs against their opponents and roll out pre-trained meta-policies against newly initialized agents.

-\textbf{IPD-Rollout}: In IPD-Rollout, we show that Reciprocator is able to consistently shape an NL in IPD over the course of a single learning trajectory with limited rollout samples.
-We observe interesting learning dynamics wherein the Reciprocator's policy repeatedly oscillates between lower and higher levels of cooperation.
-We show that these oscillations are driven by the opposing intrinsic and extrinsic rewards, and observe that the derivative of the rate of cooperation corresponds to the reciprocal reward [Figure \ref{ipd_1p1n}].
-Mechanistically, we see that the Reciprocator initially learns a cooperative tit-for-tat strategy guided by a strong reciprocal reward.
-However, as the NL's policy becomes more deterministic and $a^i$ becomes predictable, the $VI^{\boldsymbol \pi}_{i|rc}$ component of the influence balance decreases.
+\textbf{IPD-Rollout}: Stochastic policy rollouts allow the Reciprocator to influence opponent returns differently for different action sequences and provide a stronger learning signal, motivating additional experiments using sampled rollouts.
+In this setting, we show that Reciprocator is able to consistently shape an NL over the course of a single learning trajectory with limited rollout samples and observe interesting oscillations in the Reciprocator's rate of cooperation.
+Figure \ref{ipd_1p1n} suggests that these oscillations are driven by the opposing intrinsic and extrinsic rewards, where the derivative of the rate of cooperation corresponds to the reciprocal reward value.

+We provide the following explanation for this phenomenon: although the Reciprocator initially learns a cooperative tit-for-tat strategy guided by a strong reciprocal reward, as the NL's policy becomes deterministic and $a^i$ becomes predictable, the $VI^{\boldsymbol \pi}_{i|rc}$ component of the influence balance decreases to 0.
 As the extrinsic reward begins to dominate, the Reciprocator essentially reverts into an NL, leading to exploitative defection.
-However, this exploitation of the NL agent $i$ causes the $VI^{\boldsymbol \pi}_{rc|i}$ term to become negative, leading to a negative reciprocal reward.
-This, combined with an increase in the NL's frequency of defection (leading to an increase in $VI^{\boldsymbol \pi}_{i|rc}$), produces a reversal back to cooperative behavior that is then reinforced by positive reciprocal rewards.
+However, exploitation of the NL agent $i$ causes the $VI^{\boldsymbol \pi}_{rc|i}$ term, and subsequently the reciprocal reward, to become negative.
+Combined with an increase in the NL's frequency of defection, which leads to an increase in $VI^{\boldsymbol \pi}_{i|rc}$, the intrinsic reward produces a reversal back to cooperative behavior that is reinforced by positive reciprocal rewards, and the cycle repeats.